-Core Management Question b.
-What is the magnitude of each source and/or pathway (e.g., municipal wastewater, atmospheric deposition)? c.
-What are the magnitudes of internal sources and/or pathways (e.g. benthic flux) and sinks in the Delta?
-Study Objectives/Questions Vertical profiles of toxins and nutrients at Stockton Waterfront.
-Forecasting scenarios a.
+Core Management Question Study Objectives/Questions Forecasting scenarios a.
 How do ambient water quality conditions respond to different management scenarios b.
 What constituent loads can the Delta assimilate without impairment of beneficial uses? c.
-What is the likelihood that the Delta will be water quality-impaired in the future?
-Are cyanotoxin concentrations linked with nutrient concentrations, forms and ratios?
+What is the likelihood that the Delta will be water quality- Are cyanotoxin concentrations linked with nutrient concentrations, forms and ratios?
 How will changes to nutrient inputs to the Delta (e.g., WWTP upgrades) affect the development of HABs and cyanotoxins?
-Identifying current linkages between environmental drivers (nutrients, flow, temperature) on HAB formation, initiation, and duration will assist modeling and targeted data analyses.
-Effectiveness Tracking a.
+Improving understanding of linkages between environmental drivers (nutrients, flow, temperature) on HAB formation, initiation, and duration Effectiveness Tracking a.
 Are water quality conditions improving as a result of management actions such that beneficial uses will be met? b.
 Are loadings changing as a result of management actions?
-Data collected by this study can be used to determine whether cyanotoxins are at concentrations of concern in the Delta and will help managers develop future monitoring programs.
-Data collected by this study will help us understand where cyanotoxins are produced and how they are transported in the Delta.
+Data collected by this study can be used to help determine whether cyanotoxins are at concentrations of concern in the Delta and will help managers develop future monitoring programs.